jec/spelt/README.md

 ## To Do

+Spelt is under active development, and much work remains before this becomes a functioning messaging server.

+### Client-Server

 This checklist tracks the progress of implementing the endpoints defined in the client-server spec.
-Spelt is under active development, and much work remains before this becomes a functioning messaging server.

 - [x] 2 API Standards
 - [x] 2.1 `GET /_matrix/client/versions`